antonior92/physionet-12ecg-classification/README.md

 The requirements are described in `requirements.txt`.

-## Downloading the dataset from PhysioNet
+## Downloading the datasets from PhysioNet
 The training data can be downloaded from this links (You can use the MD5 hash to verify the integrity of the tar.gz file.):
 - CPSC2018 training set, 6,877 recordings:
 [link](https://storage.cloud.google.com/physionet-challenge-2020-12-lead-ecg-public/PhysioNetChallenge2020_Training_CPSC.tar.gz);